isc-projects/kea/doc/guide/dhcp6-srv.rst

 server stores its lease information.
 This particular example tells the server to use ``memfile``, which is the simplest (and fastest) database backend.
-It uses an in-memory database and stores leases on disk in a CSV file.
+It uses an in-memory database and stores leases on disk in a CSV (comma-separated values) file.
 This is a very simple configuration; usually the lease database configuration is more extensive and contains additional parameters.
 Note that ``lease-database`` is an object and opens up a new scope, using an opening brace.
-Its parameters (just one in this example
+Its parameters (just one in this example:
-- ``type``) follow.
+``type``) follow.
 If there were more than one, they would be separated by commas.
 This scope is closed with a closing brace.
 As more parameters for the Dhcp6 definition follow, a trailing comma is present.

 Finally, we need to define a list of IPv6 subnets.
-This is the most important DHCPv6 configuration structure as the server uses that information to process clients' requests.
+This is the most important DHCPv6 configuration structure, as the server uses that information to process clients' requests.
 It defines all subnets from which the server is expected to receive DHCP requests.
 The subnets are specified with the ``subnet6`` parameter.
 It is a list, so it starts and